nkbelov/wtweb/resources/garden/implementing-uitableview.md

 Because these views really display their items as a list, not as a table, I will go on with using the term *list view* in this post.

-If you have used Things, you are very likely aware of it’s unique feel.
+If you have used Things, you are very likely aware of its unique feel.
 I can say with quite a great certainty that they use their own implementation of list views — I once spotted a very subtle bug that indicated it was a custom component.

 In reality, list views are not complicated components.
 Yes, if you look at all of the features of UITableView, like VoiceOver support or drag-and-drop, it might seem daunting to think about the volume of work that needs to be put into it, but the core logic is actually quite simple.
 The implementation that Undebit uses at this point is really only 1250 lines of code large, including lengthy comments and assertion tests — and while that *might* sound like a somewhat large number, it is nowhere close to the amount of code that typical projects have, and it indeed is just a minuscule fraction of Undebit’s codebase.